gahgsp/abarantia/README.md

 a small hooby-ish project to learn Next.js using a hands-on approach with the development of a simple blog platform where I can apply different features and learn during the way.

 ```
-NOTE: this is intented to work as my sketch book for learning Next.js and should be treated as that.
+NOTE: this project is my sketch book to learn Next.js.
 ```

 ## tech stack